 There are many reasons why you may be declined for life insurance.
-Each and every insurer has different criteria to assess the risk in providing life insurance to an individual.
-Factors such as serious health conditions, severe mental health conditions or a disability are all considered to be high risk and are therefore often reasons for being declined.
+Every insurer has different criteria to assess the risk of providing individual life insurance.
+Factors such as serious health conditions, severe mental health conditions, or a disability are considered high risk and are often reasons for being declined.

 Did You Try Out Our Life Insurance Quote Comparison Tool?
 Save BIG!

 High risk basically means that you are more likely to claim from the insurance provider sooner rather than later.
 The insurer is, therefore, less likely to make money from the premiums that you pay and the risk of approving the life insurance will need to be carried by other policyholders, increasing the rate that the insurer needs to charge.

 The 13 most common conditions that could result in a life insurance policy being denied or declined include:

 1. High Blood Pressure